unconventional-jackson/avoca/README.md

 **I can't deploy everything in one run!**
 AWS makes it so you can _almost_ deploy everything in one run; however, there are some gotches.
 Some prework was necessary to manually purchase a domain, set up Hosted Zones, add NS records to map the subdomains to the TLD, and set up ACM certificates with DNS validation.
 Additionally, the Postgres database needs to be manually configured with both the user roles and the networking configuration in `pg_hba.conf` to allow traffic within the VPC.
 There are flags (e.g. `STEP_01_VPC`) in the deploy scripts to easily toggle which steps you want to run.

+**Some stuff is missing in the deployment!**
+In addition the AWS parts mentioned above, you need to have a local copy of the EC2 key pairs (`.pem` format), and SSH config profiles defined for each of the instances with Bastion ProxyJump and Port Forwarding set up.
+This is necessary for the deploy scripts to work correctly.

 **Where are all the tests?**
 I have some built out for authentication from prior work.
 In the interest of time, I didn't feel it useful to write additional tests for this project, since the business logic is very lightweight and intended to mirror what might effectively be a third-party API that we can treat as a black box.
 Yes, more tests would be better.
 No, I did not have time.